jeffreykegler/old_kollos/notes/misc/linear.md

 Let an eruption plan be as described above.

-Lemma: If every rule in an eruption is either muddle recursive or occurs at most once, the sequence of steps in an eruption, including their start and end positions, is deterministic.
+Lemma: Let the eruption be free of pure left recursions.
+Then, for
+an eruption plan,
+and some `g`,
+and some `w[0,erloc]`,
+Then we know the height
+of the eruption and,
+for every step of the eruption, its rule, expansion symbol and span.

 Proof:
 We look first at the sequence of dot